BrightID/BrightID-Meet/README.md

     },

 ```
-Note: If your json file format is different from the sample file, the program will not run properly.
+Note: If your JSON file format is different from the sample file, the program will not run properly.

-You can also use your json files statically (not recommended)
+You can also use your JSON files statically (not recommended)

 To do this, go to ```./src/App.vue``` and uncomment on the following code
 ```javascript